bc-mkatz/slate-1/source/includes/_api_media_types.md

 ### <span class="jumptarget"> Request Structure</span>

-The body of an XML request should first contain an element that is named according to the resource in singular form, such as product for the products resource:
+The body of an XML request should first contain an element that is named according to the resource, in singular form, such as `product` for the `products` resource:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>